Mindset: Fixed and growth mindsets

 A second strategy to promote a growth mindset in the classroom is more explicit, establishing personal goals, and having students "write about and share with one another something they used to be poor at and now are very good at."
 Hinda Hussein studied the positive effect of reflective journal writing on students' growth mindset; journaling can improve a student's conceptual knowledge and enhance the understanding of their thoughts.
 Dweck has identified the word "yet" as a valuable tool to assess learning.
 If a teacher hears students saying that they are not good at something or cannot do something, they should interject "not yet" to reinforce the idea that ability and motivation are fluid.

-Dweck and Jo Boaler's research indicates a disparity between the mindsets of females and males.
-Boaler's 2013 article, "Ability and Mathematics: the Mindset Revolution that is Reshaping Education," says that a fixed mindset leads to inequalities in education which partially explain low achievement and participation by minority and female students.
+Dweck and Jo Boaler indicate a fixed mindset can lead to sex differences in education, which can partially explain low achievement and participation by minority and female students.
 Boaler builds on Dweck's research to show that "gender differences in mathematics performance only existed among fixed mindset students".
 Boaler and Dweck say that people with growth mindsets can gain knowledge.
 Boaler said, "The key growth mindset message was that effort changes the brain by forming new connections, and that students control this process.
 The growth mindset intervention halted the students' decline in grades and started the students on a new pathway of improvement and high achievement".

 L. S. Blackwell presented research in 2015 exploring whether growth mindsets can be promoted in minority groups.
 Blackwell builds on Dweck's research, observing minority groups and finding that "students with a growth mindset had stronger learning goals than the fixed mindset students."
 These students "had much more positive attitudes toward effort, agreeing that 'when something is hard, it just makes me want to work more on it, not less'".
-Students with a fixed mindset were more likely to say that "if you're not good at a subject, working hard won't make you good at it” and “when I work hard at something, it makes me feel like I'm not very smart".
+Students with a fixed mindset were more likely to say that "if you're not good at a subject, working hard won't make you good at it" and "when I work hard at something, it makes me feel like I'm not very smart".